 Since I like deep, dark chocolate flavor I use a slightly higher ratio of cocoa powder to avocado than most recipes I’ve seen.
 Maple syrup is my sweetener of choice for this recipe, but I’ve also played around with stevia and have enjoyed that as well.
 Honey is also great, but keep in mind that if you use honey, the pudding is no longer vegan.
 I use peanut butter to bump up the protein, but any nut butter will work; in the past I’ve also made it with protein powder.
 Or you could use whole nuts instead: to keep a creamy texture, process the nuts first and then process in all other ingredients; or for a crunchy texture, pulse in the nuts after you process everything else.

-1/2 cup coconut milk (homemade or store-bought), or any milk you like
+- ½ cup coconut milk (homemade or store-bought full-fat canned), or any milk you like

-4-6 tablespoons pure maple syrup (more or less depending how sweet you want it)*
+- 4-6 tablespoons pure maple syrup (more or less to taste; see Note)

-2 tablespoons unsweetened coconut flakes (optional; for garnish)
+- 2 tablespoons unsweetened coconut flakes, for garnish (optional)

 - Put all ingredients except the unsweetened, desiccated coconut into the bowl of a food processor and process until smooth and creamy, scraping down the sides of the bowl as necessary.